 You should have listened when your Granny told you to put nothing smaller than your elbow in your ears!
 The three techniques used by health care professionals include instrument removal, suction or aspiration, and irrigation.
 Audiologists and Otolaryngologists generally prefer suction and instruments whereas many family practice physicians utilize irrigation.
-Dr. Vowell uses instruments and suction to remove the wax from your ears.
+Audiology Dr. Brandy Vowell uses instruments and suction to remove the wax from your ears.
 She doesn't like the risk factors such as water temperature inducing vertigo, undue water pressure on the eardrum, or perforations that may not be visible, that may be involved with using water.
 Dr. Vowell doesn't enjoy giving you a bath and herself a bath during your cerumen management visits!

 What about Ear Candling?

 "Ear candling," also known as auricular candling or coning, is a folk medicine practice that refers to various procedures that involve placing a cone-shaped device in the ear canal and supposedly extracting earwax and other impurities with the help of smoke or a burning wick.
 The procedures supposedly create a low-level vacuum that draws wax and other debris out of the ear canal.
 Some proponents even claim that impurities are removed from the inner ear, the facial sinuses, or even the brain itself.
 According to medical researchers, it is both dangerous and ineffective.